-- (i) Coordination and implementation of reproductive health programmes including family planning. - (ii) Implementation and coordination of health aspects of STDs, HIV/AIDS programmes. - (iii) Production of health educational messages and materials which emphasize the relationship between health and population issues. - (iv) Provision of appropriate information and enhancing awareness on issues related to smoking, consumption of alcohol and harmful drugs.
+- (i) Coordination and implementation of reproductive health programmes including family planning. - (ii) Implementation and coordination of health aspects of STDs, HIV/AIDS programmes. - (iii) Production of health educational messages and materials which emphasize the relationship between health and population issues. - (iv) Provision of appropriate information and enhancing awareness on issues related to smoking, consumption of alcohol and harmful drugs. - (v) Training of health personnel at all levels and to ensure that population education is integrated into training curricula of medical and paramedical personnel. - (vi) In liaison with other agencies, carry out research on Reproductive Health issues including family planning. - (vii) Set standards and guidelines for health service providers.

-- (v) Training of health personnel at all levels and to ensure that population education is integrated into training curricula of medical and paramedical personnel. - (vi) In liaison with other agencies, carry out research on Reproductive Health issues including family planning. - (vii) Set standards and guidelines for health service providers.
+1.5 Ministry of Education and Human Resources Development

-1.5 Ministry of Education
+(i) continue to review and integrate population education at all levels.

-- (i) Continue to review and integrate population and family life education in curricula at all levels. - (ii) Continue to solicit support for the implementation of population and family education from individuals and interested parties such as KNUT.
+Continue to solicit support for the implementation of population education from individuals and interested parties such as KNUT.